 America’s National Parks are a source of pride and joy for citizens all across the country.
 From the Rocky Mountains of Colorado to the sun-drenched beaches of California, our National Parks offer something for everyone.
 If you’re looking for an outdoor adventure, or simply want to enjoy some beautiful natural scenery, then be sure to check out at least one of these West Coast National Parks.

 In addition to National Parks, the National Park Service also oversees numerous other protected sites such as National Historic Trails, National Historic Sites, National Historic Parks, and National Monuments.
-All of the sites together add up to 423, only 63 have the National Park designation.
+All of the National Park sites together add up to 433, only 63 have the National Park designation.

 1. Redwood National and State Parks, California

 Redwood National and State Parks are composed of several state and national parks located in the US state of California.
-Together, they protect almost half of all remaining “coastal redwood old-growth forests”, and they total at least 38,982 acres.
-These trees are very tall and one of the biggest tree species in the universe.
+Together, they protect almost half of all remaining “coastal redwood old-growth forests”, and they total at least 139,000 acres.
+These trees are very tall and one of the biggest tree species by height, with Sequoias being largest by volume.

-In addition to the redwood forests, the park protects blinking grassland prairies, oak woodlands, wild riverways, and nearly 40 miles of beautiful coastline.
-Redwood has been called “the jewel of California’s state park system” for its dramatic scenery and abundant wildlife.
+In addition to the redwood forests, the park protects grassland prairies, oak woodlands, wild riverways, and nearly 40 miles of beautiful coastline.
 It’s been one of our favorite spots to visit on our west coast road trip.

 Visitors can enjoy hiking, biking, boating, fishing, camping, horseback riding, and picnicking in the parks.
-With so much to offer, it’s no wonder that the Redwood National and State Parks attract over 1.5 million visitors each year.
+Some of the most famous hikes include Fern Canyon, Tall Trees Grove, and Lady Bird Johnson Grove.
+With so much to offer, it’s no wonder that the Redwood National and State Parks attract over 400,000 visitors each year.

 2. Yosemite National Park, California